VicenteAguileraPerez/RecyclerViewFundamentals/README.md

 A **_RecyclerView_** is created by 6 main components:

 **1. Adapter**
-   - Providing data, it is similar to **_ListView_** **2.
-ItemAnimator**
+   - Providing data, it is similar to **_ListView_**.

+**2. ItemAnimator**
    - Its job  is to play the animations when the items are modified, removed, moved or added.

 **3. ItemDecoration**
    - It can add drawings or chanhe the layout of an item (e.g. adding dividers).

 **4. LayoutManager**
    - It specifies how items are laid out (list, grid, etc.).

 **5. ViewHolder**
-   - The base class for item's view
+   - The base class for item's view.

 **6 ReciclerView**
-   - Itself, blindig everything together
+   - Itself, blindig everything together.